aliakoe1/DH110/Assignment02.README.md

 I learned that conducting a usability test is more difficult than it looks.
 I think I went into the process thinking that it was simple but it actually takes a large amount of focus, precision, and intention to create clear and precise questions.
 I also had to adjust to the fact that it is an app and not a website to conduct the zoom on my phone.
 Conducting the zoom trying to screen record but also record the user was very difficult.
+As you can see in the video, we ran into technical difficulties so I had to adjust and be flexible.
 I would want to create more general tasks to see how the user navigated the app in general.
 I think this would give me insight on overall app navigation which I am interested in.
 I would also see if there is a way to screen record and conduct a zoom on a computer and then edit the video to be on a split screen so it would be a clear video for both.